Change Healthcare

-Change Healthcare Inc. (known as Emdeon before 2015) is a provider of revenue and payment cycle management services that connects payers, providers, and patients within the U.S. healthcare system.
-As of 2011, the company operated the largest financial and administrative information exchange in the United States.
+Change Healthcare Inc. (previously known as Emdeon) is a healthcare technology company that provides revenue cycle management and payment processing services for healthcare providers and insurers in the United States.
+The business was acquired by Optum in a $13 billion deal in 2022, in an effort to combine their service operations with the aforementioned technologies that Change Healthcare Inc. headlines.
+Optum is a subsidiary of the UnitedHealth Group.

-The company's headquarters are in Nashville, Tennessee, with more than 89 additional locations throughout the United States and the world, including Canada, New Zealand, Israel, Taiwan, the UK, and the Philippines.
+The company's headquarters are in Nashville, Tennessee, with multiple locations throughout the world such as the United States, Canada, New Zealand, Israel, Taiwan, the United Kingdom, and the Philippines.

 History

 Change Healthcare (2007)

-Change Healthcare was established in 2007 and based in Brentwood, Tennessee.
-The company provided healthcare consumer engagement and cost transparency tools for health plans and large, self-insured employers across the United States.
+Change Healthcare was established in Brentwood, Tennessee, in 2007.
 The company was founded by Christopher Parks and Robert Hendrick with MedBill Manager.
-In January 2010, the company shifted its focus to the business-to-business market, and launched the Change Healthcare Engagement Platform.
+In January 2010, the company launched the Change Healthcare Engagement Platform.

-In April 2011, Howard McLure, former president of CVS Caremark, came out of retirement to lead Change Healthcare as chairman and CEO.
+In April 2011, Howard McLure, a former president of CVS Caremark, came out of retirement to become the chairman and CEO of Change Healthcare.
 Doug Ghertner joined the company as president in July 2011.

-In December 2011, Change Healthcare closed a round of financing led by Mitsui, Sandbox Industries, BlueCross BlueShield Venture Partners, and West Health Investment Fund.
-In September 2012, Ghertner was promoted to president and CEO while McLure assumed the role of executive chairman.
+In December 2011, Change Healthcare closed a round of financing led by Mitsui, Sandbox Industries, Blue Cross Blue Shield Venture Partners, and West Health Investment Fund.
+In September 2012, Ghertner was promoted to president and CEO, with McLure assuming the role of executive chairman.

-In July 2013, Change Healthcare closed on a round of Series D funding led by HLM Venture Partners and including new investor Noro-Moseley Partners, which infused $15 million into the company.
-In July 2013, Change Healthcare was named one of Modern Healthcare’s “100 Best Places to Work in Healthcare."
+In July 2013, Change Healthcare closed on a round of Series D funding led by HLM Investment Partners, including new investor Noro-Moseley Partners, which invested $15 million into the company.
+In 2013, Modern Healthcare included the company on its annual list of "100 Best Places to Work in Healthcare", which evaluates employee benefits and workplace policies.

 Emdeon

-In 2004, WebMD Corporation acquired Dakota Imaging, Inc. and ViPS, Inc.
+In 2004, WebMD Corporation acquired Dakota Imaging, Inc., and ViPS, Inc.

 Until August 2005, Emdeon operated under the name WebMD Corporation (NASDAQ: HLTH).
-The name was changed to Emdeon to avoid confusion with its then subsidiary WebMD, which started public trading under stock symbol WBMD in September 2005.
+The name was changed to Emdeon to avoid confusion with its then-subsidiary WebMD, which began trading publicly under the stock symbol WBMD in September 2005.